dsasp/Easy3DScoreSupport/en_help.md

 ## Creating 3D courses

-Creating 3D courses is done from the start screen.
+You can add 3D courses from the start screen.

 Tap on the 'Courses' button.
 The **Course list**. screen will open.

 When using the app for the first time there are no courses set.

-To create a new course, tap on the + sign and enter course data.
+To create a new course, tap on the + sign and enter course name.

-You must fill-in a name.
-Other fields are optional.

 Tap 'Done' to save your input, or 'Cancel' to discard changes.

-**Course is not required to start a new event.**
+**Course is not required to start an event.**

 Repeat above steps to add more courses.